gustavdup/portfolio-website/src/content/education/masters.md

 order: 2
 ---

-- Co-authored and presented a peer-reviewed paper titled "The Diffusion of Innovation Experience".
+- Co-authored and presented peer-reviewed paper "The Diffusion of Innovation Experience".
-- Developed a prototype for an IoT solar product that optimises energy use for high-demand appliances.
+- Developed IoT solar prototype that optimizes energy use for high-demand appliances.